jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 to prioritize what requirements they should implement first.
-We encourage you to consider incorporating the S2C2F requirements into your organizations security strategy.
+We encourage you to consider incorporating the S2C2F requirements into your organization’s security strategy.
 Empower Users, Customers, and Developers
+Cybersecurity Tech Accord principles mapping index on page 125

+96%
+of software contains some
+open\-source components.

-Cybersecurity Tech Accord principles mapping index on page 12596% of software contains some open\-source components.Chapter 4 Critical Cybersecurity ChallengesInnovating for supply chain resilience continued Securing software at the (open) source
+Chapter 4 Critical Cybersecurity Challenges

+Innovating for supply chain resilience continued Securing software at the (open) source
 GitHub is the home of OSS and hosts a community of more than 100 million users.
 With the rise of